-So what exactly is Potash?
 Essentially Potash is salt, in water-soluble form, that contains potassium.
 It is a term used in the fertilizer industry to refer to potassium chloride or potassium sulfate, nitrate, and oxide.
 Potash is the most common source of potassium used in the agriculture industry.
 Potassium is the K in N-P-K ratios in fertilizer.

 Potassium In Agriculture